ocaml-ppx/ocaml-migrate-parsetree/README.md

 is faster.
 Especially when using many ppx rewriters, it can speed up compilation a lot.

-If using [Jbuilder](https://github.com/janestreet/jbuilder), you can consult the Jbuilder manual to see how to define and use ppx rewriters.
-Jbuilder automatically creates drivers based on ocaml-migrate-parsetree on demand.
+If using [Dune](https://github.com/ocaml/dune), you can consult the dune manual to see how to define and use ppx rewriters.
+Dune automatically creates drivers based on ocaml-migrate-parsetree on demand.

 The rest of this section describes how to do things manually or with